Armirate/Armirate.github.io/README.md

-# Armirate Personal Website
+# Personal Website
-An personal website (in progress)
+An personal website containing autobiography, experiences, involvements, projects hyperlinks, and contact (in progress)